-My trip was kindly sponsored by Agrotourism Cyprus.
+My trip was kindly sponsored by Agrotourism Cyprus and therefore involves advertisement for tourism in Cyprus.
 As always, all opinions and reviews are my own.

 I didn’t know much about Cyprus.
 Therefore, I was super excited when I got invited to spend 5 days on the island with Agrotourism Cyprus in the beginning of August 2018.
 I was flying into Paphos, a region on the western side of Cyprus and probably one of the most popular and beautiful destinations of the country.
 I got picked up by my lovely driver Demos and in the following days, I had the chance to explore rural Cyprus.
 In the following, I will tell you more about my experience with Agrotourism Cyprus and my tour around the countryside of Paphos.